kabaothao/E-Commerce-Back-End/README.md

 - Express
 - Inquirer
 - Mysql2
-- Console.table
+- Sequelize

 ## Usage

 How does one go about using it?

-- This command-line application manages a company's employees using node, inquirer, and MySQL.
+- This command-line application manages a E-Commerce database using node and MySQL.
+- The walkthrough video show all of the technical acceptance criteria being met below:
+  - how to create the schema from the MySQL shell.
+  - how to seed the database from the command line.
+  - how to start the application’s server.
+  - demonstrate GET routes for all categories, all products, and all tags being tested in Postman.
+  - demonstrate GET routes for a single category, a single product, and a single tag being tested in Postman.
+  - demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Postman.

 ## Acknowledgements